 \subsubsection{Instance-Aware Image Colorization}

-The Existing colorization models usually fail to colorize the images with multiple objects.
+The existing colorization models usually fail to colorize the images with multiple objects.
 To solve this issue, Su~\etal~\cite{su2020CVPR} proposed an instance-aware image colorization method\footnote{Code is available at \url{https://cgv.cs.nthu.edu.tw/projects/instaColorization}}.
-The network includes three parts: 1) an off-the-shelf pre-trained model to detect object instances and produce cropped object images, 2) two backbone networks trained end-to-end for instance, and full-image colorization and 3) a fusion module to selectively blend features extracted from different layers of the two colorization networks.
-Specifically, a grayscale image as input is fed to the network.
+The network includes three parts: 1) an off-the-shelf pre-trained model to detect object instances and produce cropped object images, 2) two backbone networks trained end-to-end, for instance, and full-image colorization, and 3) a fusion module to selectively blend features extracted from different layers of the two colorization networks.
+Specifically, a grayscale image is fed to the network as input.
 The network first detects the object bounding boxes using an off-the-shelf object detector.
 Then, each detected instance is cropped out and forwarded to the instance colorization network, for instance, colorization.
-At the same time, the input grayscale image is also sent to another instance colorization network (with same structure, but different weights) for full-image colorization.
-Finally, a fusion module is used to fuse all the instance features with the full-image feature at each layer until obtaining the output colored image.
-In the training phase, a sequential approach strategy that trains the full-image network followed by the instance network, and finally trains the feature fusion module by freezing the above two networks is adopted.
-The smooth-L$_{1}$ loss is used to train the network.
+At the same time, the input grayscale image is also sent to another instance colorization network (with the same structure but different weights) for full-image colorization.
+Finally, a fusion module fuses all the instance features with the full image feature at each layer until the output colored image is obtained.
+In the training phase, a sequential approach strategy is adopted that trains the full-image network followed by the instance network and finally trains the feature fusion module by freezing the above two networks.
+The smooth-$\ell_{1}$ loss is used to train the network.

-In the original implementation, the channel numbers of the full-image feature, instance feature, and fused feature in each of the 13 layers are 64, 128, 256, 512, 512, 512, 512, 256, 256, 128, 128, 128, and 128.
 The authors use three datasets for training and evaluation, including ImageNet~\cite{deng2009imagenet}, COCO-Stuff~\cite{caesar2018coco}, and Places205 \cite{Place205}.
 Moreover, the images are resized to a size of 256 $\times$ 256.